Coding Practices

 .

-Control records that can be written on a single line, or only consists of options (e.g. $ESTIMATION
+Control records that can be written on a single line, or only consist of options (e.g., $ESTIMATION

-), does not need a newline after the control record.
+), do not need a newline after the control record.

 Separate all infix operators by spaces, except exponentials.

-Adding extra spaces is ok if it improves alignment of =
+Adding extra spaces is ok if it improves the alignment of =

 .